Beechwood and Maplewood Cemeteries

 Late March/April: Installation Complete (based on weather conditions)

-Initial Designs for Beechwood Bench
+Final Design for Beechwood Bench

-Jackie MacLeod and Whitney Hunt developed the three design concepts working with community members and stakeholders since October 2020.
+Jackie MacLeod and Whitney Hunt developed the three design concepts working with community members and stakeholders beginning in October 2020.
 The artists have shared their thoughts on the process: “Throughout this process, we have visited Beechwood and Maplewood cemeteries, the Stagville State Historic Site, met in our studio and other artists’ working spaces, chatted on zoom and in person and shared design details online.
 Delving into the African American history of Durham, we found ourselves discussing the attributes inherent in this vibrant community, which continue to be demonstrated and embraced again and again.
 The attributes--resilience, enterprise, creativity, literacy, workmanship, independence and leadership--became the foundation of our inspiration and designs and formed our connections to this part of Durham’s history.
 We would like to dedicate each design to the resilience of people of color in America and in particular, the City of Durham.”

 Artists Selection Process